epeery/posts/typesafe-approach-to-categorized-data/post.md

 type Candidate = [(Topics, Opinion)]
 ```

 This seemed like a pretty good solution at the time.
-Candidates couldn't have opinions about questions that didn't exist and I could still leverage the power of record types to store information.
-But as I started to extend the quiz with more questions, topics, and functions that relied on those questions and their grouping, a growing amount of the program would need to change to include cases for those new data types.
+Questions were well defined and I could still leverage the power of record types to store information.
+But as I started to extend the quiz with more questions, topics, and functions that relied on those topic, a growing amount of the program would need to change to include cases for the new data types.
 This situation is referred to as the Expression Problem, a name given to it by Philip Wadler.

 The Expression Problem basically states that programs are made up of data types and functions that act on those data types.
-As a program grows, the number of functions that rely on the structure of data types also grows.
-Because of this, changing the underlying data structure of the program becomes exponentially more difficult.
+As a program grows, the number of functions that rely on the structure of those data types also grows.
+Because of this, extending the program or adding more functionality becomes exponentially more difficult.

 A commonly cited solution to the Expression Problem is a paper written by Wouter Swierstra titled [Data Types á la Carte.](http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf) The paper is specifically about the Expression Problem as it relates to programming language interpreters but a simplified version of its solution fits our problem quite nicely.

 First, we'll create a simple data type which is basically the same as the standard ``Either`` type.
-We use an extension called TypeOperators so that our data type can use a `(+)` symbol that will make our types easier to read than if we used ``Either``.
+We use an extension called TypeOperators so that our type constructor can be represented as a `(+)` symbol that will make our types easier to read than if we used ``Either``.

 ```haskell
 -- Standard Either type